 - Final: May 29 at the Olympic Stadium in Baku, Azerbaijan.

 Burnley actually won two qualifying rounds (against Aberdeen from Scotland and a team from Istanbul) before being knocked out by Olympiacos from Greece.
 As of this writing, Arsenal and Chelsea are both in the semifinals.

 Much like the NIT, only small-time teams who never win anything really care about the Europa League.
 For them, it’s a chance to play in any kind of European competition, which carries the chance of lasting long enough to run into some big European club that had an off year the year before.
 In the 2009-2010 competition, for example, tiny Fulham of London made it all the way to the final, beating mighty Juventus of Italy along the way before finishing runners-up to Atletico Madrid.

-So the Europa League can occasionally deliver some drama, but for big English clubs — unless winning it is their only path to the Champions League, like Man U last year and Arsenal this year — it’s something of a distraction to the more important business of either staying in the Premier League or getting into the top four.
+So the Europa League can occasionally deliver some drama, but for big English clubs — unless winning it is their only path to the Champions League, like Man U two years ago and Arsenal last year — it’s something of a distraction to the more important business of either staying in the Premier League or getting into the top four.
 Ultimately the goal is to be in the “real” European championship the next season.